-- Rolled oats – rolled oats, large flake oats or steel cut oats will all work well for this recipe.
+- Rolled oats – large flake oats or steel cut oats will all work well for this recipe.
 Quick oats aren’t ideal as they can make the dish pretty mushy.

-- Coconut milk – coconut milk is perfect for adding the necessary coconut taste to the dish but any other nondairy milk can be used to substitute coconut milk.
+- Coconut milk – any other non-dairy milk can be used.
 If you decide to use 2% milk, be aware that the nutritional facts will vary.

-- Greek yogurt – plain greek yogurt should be used in order to reduce any added sugars.
-If you want to keep the recipe dairy free remove the greek yogurt altogether.
+- Greek yogurt – plain Greek yogurt should be used in order to reduce any added sugars.
+If you want to keep the recipe dairy-free, leave this out altogether.

-- Vanilla extract – use maple syrup or honey as a substitute for vanilla extract.
-This will differentiate the taste slightly.
+- Vanilla extract – use maple syrup or honey instead.
+Keep in mind the flavour will be slightly different.

 - Carrot – carrot is the star of this recipe.
-In other carrot cake recipes, carrot has been substituted with grated squash and mashed bananas so this is an option if necessary.
+You can also try using grated squash and mashed bananas.

 - Pineapple – frozen or canned pineapple will work well in this recipe.
 If you decide to use canned, feel free to rinse the pineapples to get rid of any added sugar.

-- Chopped walnuts (optional) – added nuts like walnuts, pecans are usually found in carrot cake and will add extra texture to the mix.
-If you’re looking for other fixings that are nut-free but protein packed and filling, add in flax seeds, or pumpkin seeds.
+- Chopped walnuts (optional) – added nuts like walnuts and pecans are usually found in carrot cake and will add extra texture to the mix.
+If you’re looking for other fixings that are nut-free but protein-packed and filling, add in flax seeds or pumpkin seeds.

 Making this recipe vegan

 Since you will be separating your overnight oats into individual servings, storing your oats is easy!
-Place your mason jars in the fridge overnight, or for two hours minimum if you're ready to eat them immediately.
-Once you've made the oats, they store in the fridge for up to five days making it an excellent meal prep breakfast.
+Place your mason jars in the fridge overnight, or for a minimum of two hours if you're ready to eat them immediately.
+Once you've made the oats, they’ll last in the fridge for up to 5 days, making them a great breakfast meal prep option.

 When you're ready to enjoy your oats, take your mason jar out of the fridge and enjoy cold.
-If you prefer your oats warm, place the mason jar in the microwave for 1 minute, until warmed, then enjoy straight from the mason jar.
+If you prefer your oats warm, place the mason jar in the microwave for 1 minute until warmed through, then enjoy straight from the mason jar.